keithduke/TOM-framework/README.md

 **`read`**
 - Reads content from files on your system

+---

+## Testing

+Before opening a PR (and after large refactors), verify the following:

+1. `pytest -q` – exercises API/CLI integration, prompt construction, and tool execution with the stubbed model manager.
+2. `python main.py` – confirms the FastAPI server boots, the browser UI streams responses (including tool calls), and no console errors appear.
+3. `python main.py --cli` – validates the terminal UI against the shared API server (try a tool call and a non-tool question to confirm no duplicate assistant output).
+4. `python main.py --pyside` – ensures the desktop shell launches, the input remains focused after each prompt, and SSE streaming mirrors the CLI/web behavior.

+Document any deviations plus logs/screenshots in your PR so reviewers can reproduce issues quickly.

+## Troubleshooting

+- **“huggingface/tokenizers: The current process just got forked…”** – `main.py` now sets `TOKENIZERS_PARALLELISM=true` before spawning any workers, so the warning should be gone when you use the standard entry points.
+If you embed the runtime elsewhere, export `TOKENIZERS_PARALLELISM=true` yourself before forking.
+- **Web client shows stale JavaScript** – Hard-refresh the browser or bump the cache-busting query (`/web/app.js?v=…`) if you tweak static assets while the server is running.
+- **Duplicate assistant replies** – All adapters now deduplicate SSE `assistant` events.
+If you observe repeats, confirm you are hitting `/chat/stream` and aren’t replaying cached responses.
+- **PySide input loses focus** – The composer auto-focuses after launch and every submission.
+If it doesn’t, ensure you’re on the latest code and no global Qt shortcut is stealing focus.
 - Supports text files up to 10MB
 - Handles UTF-8 encoded files
 - Example: "Can you read the file at ./config.py?"